square/bionic/docs/concepts.rst

 value will be disregarded and a new value will be recomputed.
 Each subsequent time we change this function, we just increment the version number.

-.. [#f1] Bionic detects changes by hashing all of the fixed entity values, and storing each computed value alongside a hash of all its inputs.
+.. [#value_hash] Bionic detects changes by hashing all of the fixed entity values, and storing each computed value alongside a hash of all its inputs.

 .. _automatic-versioning: